Debunking The Five Most Bizarre Myths About Drug Addiction!

 That’s why, In this article, we will debunk myths about drug addiction and will give you more informed facts and descriptions.

-Myths 1: Once an addict always an addict
+Myth 1: Once an addict, always an addict.
+Recovery is impossible.

 Myth 2: Betterment starts at the extreme

 It is quite a prevalent belief for mental disorders that the treatment works effectively only when the person hits the lowest point of his sanity.
 The same belief goes for drug abuse disorder which is not true at all in both cases.
 There is no such condition for treatment to works better, and it can be effective at any stage, start or middle, as long as it is good.